contentful/slash-developers/docs/net/tutorials/managment-api.md

 Console.WriteLine(space.Name); // => <space_name>
 ```

-If your user account belongs to a single organization the organization_id parameter can be omitted.
+If your user account belongs to a single organization, you can omit the `organization_id` parameter.

 To delete a space, pass a space id to the `DeleteSpaceAsync` method: